The naturality of natural deduction: Preliminaries

-Adopting the terminology of lambda calculus, we will refer to the instances of the following equation schemata as $\beta$- and $\eta$-equations (we indicate by $\mathscr{D}\ldbrack B/X\rdbrack$ the result of substituting the formula $B$ for the variable $X$ in $\mathscr{D}$):
+Adopting the terminology of lambda calculus, we will refer to the instances of the equation schemata in table \ref{conversions} as $\beta$- and $\eta$-equations (we indicate by $\mathscr{D}\ldbrack B/X\rdbrack$ the result of substituting the formula $B$ for the variable $X$ in $\mathscr{D}$).

 As usual, we will refer to the rewriting rules obtained by orienting these equations from left to right as $\beta$-, $\eta$-{\em reductions} and to those obtained by orienting these equations from right to left as $\beta$-, $\eta$-{\em expansions}.

-The deductive patterns displayed on the left-hand side (respectively right-hand side) of these equations will be referred to as $\beta$-, $\eta$-{\em redexes} (resp.~{\em reduct}).
+The deductive patterns displayed on the left-hand side (respectively right-hand side) of these equations will be referred to as $\beta$-, $\eta$-{\em redexes} (resp. {\em reducts}).
 A derivation is $\beta$-, $\eta$-normal if and only if it contains no $\beta$-, $\eta$-redex.

-As is well known (see, e.g.,\cite{GLT89}, p.~76), in order for normal derivations in \Nv{} to enjoy the sub-formula property, a further kind of equations (which we will call $\gamma$) need to be assumed (we indicate with $\dagger$E the application of an elimination rule for ``some'' connective $\dagger$ and with $\overline{\mathscr{D}}$ the derivations of its minor premises):
+As is well known (see, e.g.,\cite{GLT89}, p.~76), in order for normal derivations in \Nv{} to enjoy the sub-formula property, a further kind of equations (which we will call $\gamma$) need to be assumed (we indicate with $\dagger$E the application of an elimination rule for ``some'' connective $\dagger$ and with $\overline{\mathscr{D}}$ the derivations of its minor premises): \begingroup\makeatletter \f@size{10}\check@mathfonts \endgroup